polca/unfold/paper.md

 form a large input-output matrix.
 However, these matrices, often modified to fit the need of a study, are difficult to share, as they often build on a licensed data source, such as that of ecoinvent [@Wernet:2016].
-`unfold` allows to share databases without exposing the source data, by sharing instead data packages that allows other users to reproduce the LCA database (provided they have the source database registered locally).
+`unfold` allows to share databases without exposing the data source, sharing instead data packages that allows other users to reproduce the databases (provided they also have access to the licensed data source).

 `unfold` is initially conceived to share LCA databases that have been heavily modified, such as those generated with the `premise` package [@Sacchi:2022],